 Background and Rationale

-For more information and to see if your patient is eligible for this study, please contact Dr. Jae Park at 212-639-4048.
+For more information and to find out whether a patient is eligible for this study, please contact Dr. Jae Park at 212-639-4048.
 Patients who respond to the therapy will be returned to your care approximately three months after T cell therapy.